Mars One: Initial mission concept

 In December 2013, Mars One announced its concept of a robotic precursor mission.
-Originally scheduled for launch in 2020, the roadmap called for the launch to occur in 2022.
-If funded, the robotic lander would be "built by Lockheed Martin based on the design used for NASA's Phoenix and InSight landers, as well as a communications orbiter built by Surrey Satellite Technology Ltd." In February 2015, Lockheed Martin and Surrey Satellite Technology confirmed that contracts on the initial study phase begun in late 2013 had run out and additional contracts had not been received for further progress on the robotic missions.
+Originally scheduled for launch in 2020, the roadmap later called for the launch to occur in 2022.
+If funded, the robotic lander would be "built by Lockheed Martin based on the design used for NASA's Phoenix and InSight landers, as well as a communications orbiter built by Surrey Satellite Technology Limited."
+In February 2015, Lockheed Martin and Surrey Satellite Technology confirmed that contracts on the initial study phase begun in late 2013 had run out and additional contracts had not been received for further progress on the robotic missions.
 Plans were set in motion to raise the US$200 million needed to support the initial robotic mission, but some critics did not find the economic plans to raise money from private investors and exclusive broadcasting rights to be sufficient to support the initial, or follow-on, mission(s).

 Mars One selected a second-round pool of astronaut candidates in 2013.
 Mars One received interest from over 200,000 applicants for the first round.
 However, as candidate Joseph Roche asserted, the number of initial applicants who completed the application process was only 2,761, which Mars One later confirmed via YouTube video.
-The second-round pool was whittled down to 705 candidates (418 men and 287 women) in the beginning of May 2014.
+The second-round pool was reduced to 705 candidates (418 men and 287 women) in the beginning of May 2014.
 353 were removed due to personal considerations.
 After the medical physical requirement, 660 candidates remained.
 The third round of candidate selection concluded in 2015.
 The remaining 100 candidates, known as The Mars 100, consisted of 50 men and 50 women who were slated to move forward to the next round, where 40 individuals would have been chosen through an interview process.

 On 30 June 2014, it was made public that Mars One was seeking financial investment through a bidding process to send company experiments to Mars.
 The experiment slots would go to the highest bidder and would include company-related ads, and the opportunity to have the company name on the robotic lander that was proposed to carry the experiments to Mars in 2018.

-In a video posted on 19 March 2015, Lansdorp said that because of delays in funding the robotic precursor mission, the first crew would not set down on Mars until 2027.
+In a video posted on 19 March 2015, Lansdorp said that because of delays in funding the robotic precursor mission, the first crew would not land on Mars until 2027.
 Following the criticism reported in The Space Review in October 2016 about funding mechanisms, Mars One created Mars One Ventures.
 In late 2016 Mars One had changed its first crewed mission date to 2032.